 Thinking of letting your property?
-Make sure you tick these
+Make sure you tick these 6 legal requirements.

 If you let, or are thinking of letting, property then you must make sure you have all the necessary legal checks and certificates in place.
 Severe penalties for non-compliance can be imposed – even manslaughter charges if death occurs from, for example, a faulty gas appliance.

 Here are our six Landlord Must-Haves prior to letting your property: